kerusan/TinyMCEView/README.md

 The setup, if default configuration does not fit, is now done in a method called editorConfigurationWithElement:.
 Subclass TinyMCEView and overide this method for a different configuration.

+## Version

+Right now the TinyMCE 4.0.19 is supplied in both min and full versions.
+I will try to upgrade to latest later.
+There will come a CHANGELOG too.
+Current version is 0.5 of the framework, have to start somewhere.

 ## License

 Since TinyMCE is LGPL 2.1 I assume this code can have another license and therefore the MIT license is used for the code in the TinyMCEView class.
 So use this project as you like but please link to this project if you do.
 It would also be nice if you tell me if you use it just to get some feedback.

 ## Known bugs